FREE detailed compendium of recommended astrology books for everyone from neophyte to seasoned pro

 This is important to deepen your comprehension.
 You’ll begin to see many subtle facets and qualities you hadn't noticed before in your natal chart and others if you take some time to become familiar with mythology, where almost all of the planets’, signs’, asteroids’, etc. names come from, and to know specifically why each one represents certain qualities and archetypal figures.
 Some will probably resonate with you intensely and others may not.
 This might even be confusing at first, but don’t give up if you’re interested.
 Studying astrology in depth is a time consuming process but eventually all of this information will coalesce, fall into place, and make sense.
 For me, after studying and practicing this complex work since I was a middle schooler, astrology is a natural part of how I see and think about basically everything.
 It’s woven into my mind on every level.
 When starting out, it’s common to feel frustrated and consider giving up once you realize how much information and how many layers of meaning must be incorporated into the analysis of even one planet in one sign in one house - but this is a phase most if not all beginners go through once we come to realize the vastness of our undertaking, and if you keep going, you will move past it.

-Synastry: the art of applying astrology to interpersonal relationships
+Synastry: applying astrology to any and all interpersonal relationships

 Psychological astrology, in particular Jungian astrology (my specialty)